cl-qob/cli/docs/content/Getting-Started/Quick-Start/_index.en.md

 {{< toc >}}

-Using Eask as your Emacs package management tool.
+Using Qob as your Lisp system management tool.

 {{< hint info >}}
 The installation are cross-platform, using [npm](https://www.npmjs.com/).